 Looking for pet insurance for older cats can be difficult because an older cat is at higher risk of incurring vet fees.
 As such pet insurance for older cats tends to cost a higher premium and come with a higher excess.
-Some insurers may even refuse to cover older cats.
+Some insurance provider may even refuse to cover older cats and will not let you get a quote.

 But not us.